Bullish: IPO and Coindesk (2022-2026)

 In 2021, Bullish announced plans to become a public company through a merger with a special-purpose acquisition company (SPAC); however, the deal was canceled in December 2022 after the SPAC was unable to secure the necessary approvals.
+In December 2022, it was announced the Far Peak SPAC, which had raised $550 million in its IPO and was led by Farley, would wind down by March 7, 2023.
+At the time, Brendan Blumer was Bullish CEO.